untillpro/scm4j/scm4j-releaser/branches-statuses.md

-Als statuses are calculated top-down using `BranchesStatues` class
+All statuses are calculated top-down using `BranchesStatues` class

 # `develop` branch
 - `IGNORED`